AlbanESIEE/BPA-DE2--Digital-Electronics-/lab4/lab4/test/README.md

 For the kitchen alarm, I have represented the electrical diagram on the following scheme (I have made it with EasyEda).
 We have 3 push buttons, with a pull down resistor.
 Moreover, I added one LED which will start blinking at the end of the counter.
 The calculus of resistors values are the same than in the previous labs.
 I represented also the 16*2 LCD display. the particularity here is that I used a transistor (as a relay) to control the LCD backlight.
 This backlight command is provided with `PB2` of the ATMEGA328P microcontroller.
   ![Sheet_1](https://user-images.githubusercontent.com/114081879/196925510-eedbc530-bb83-4efd-9dfc-e487e89c82b2.svg)

+>As we learned in 25 October lecture, I also could use only one analog port on the ATMEGA328P microcontroller (for the three push-buttons) by using a voltage devider configuration.
+It just assumes that you don't have to press several buttons at the same time, but that's not the case with our configuration.
+This may be a great issue if we use a lot of pins and we have not enough Analog pins available, here just one would be sufficient.